ABOUT ARTS PRACTICA

 Quality, creative attention is the difference between good and great in medicine.
 Arts Practica is committed to making this mysterious difference a practical reality.

 Alexa got her start as co-creator of the Training the Eye Program, an arts-based preclinical course focused on the physical exam and the process of diagnosis, offered at Harvard Medical School since 2003.
 TTE produced published outcomes on the impact of arts training on medical students, and has become a model for programs at other medical schools and art museums internationally.
-In addition to teaching in Training the Eye, Alexa now offers training to others in integrating arts and clinical training.
-Alexa serves as adjunct faculty in Brandeis University’s Education Department, where she works closely with the Rose Art Museum.
-Formerly curator of education at the Davis Museum, Wellesley College, Alexa created professional development workshops, taught courses in arts learning, and conducted research on undergraduates’ museum experiences.
+After teaching in that program for a decade, Alexa now focuses on extending the gifts of the art-viewing process to audiences broadly in healthcare.

-Alexa received her BA in art history from Swarthmore College and her MA in studio painting from the Wimbledon School of Art.
+Alexa received her BA in art history from Swarthmore College and her MA in studio painting from the Wimbledon School of Art, is a trained trainer and coach in Visual Thinking Strategies, and has completed courses at the Center for Women and Enterprise.
 She has received awards from Creative Center for People with Cancer and New England Museum Association.
-She lives in Boston, Massachusetts, with her husband, a biologist, and the four-year-old who schools them on a regular basis.

 “Alexa Miller’s contributions are without doubt the key determinant of our success in Harvard’s “Training the Eye” course.
 She is certainly among the most insightful, thoughtful, creative, articulate and effective teachers I have ever interacted with!
 She is, what I would call, a “franchise player” — one so blessed with teaching and effective communication skills that she brings credit to each institution lucky enough to attract her.”